 Eskimo told me about mining and trapping and a hundred incidents of stoical courage among Eskimos and Whites and his lead dog, Satan.

 With Satan and a team of ten other dogs, he left Repulse Bay, September 16, 1938. determined to mush to the New York World's Fair.
-At The Pas, he sold four dogs. picked up a partner and a banner publicizing "Ducks Unlimited."
+At The Pas, he sold four dogs, picked up a partner and a banner publicizing "Ducks Unlimited."

-"Ducks Unlimited" was a United States-Canadian permanent conservationist organization for protecting the fast-vanishing duck population of both countries.
+"Ducks Unlimited" was a United States - Canadian permanent conservationist organization for protecting the fast - vanishing duck population of both countries.

 In their outrageously placarded sleigh, they started for New York to arrive in April 1939.
 It was a long, weird, commercialized mush.

 Where the snow had been cleared by ploughs they put their sleigh on rubber and a rubber company got the credit.
 Their dogs they shod with booties made by a tire company, and they publicized that.
 They wore their best Eskimo headed parkas and looked as handsome and glamorous as movie stars.
-They were good copy for reporters and feature writers, but an embarrassment to the police They went through the Chicago Loop like a circus one evening at dusk, snarling up traffic and making the Irish cops yell and blow whistles.
+They were good copy for reporters and feature writers, but an embarrassment to the police They went through the Chicago Loop like a circus one evening at dusk, snarling up traffic and making the Irish cops yell and blow their whistles.

 They arrived at the land of Mallarky and the World's Fair where Grover Whalen was king.
 They joined his show and became a part of it.
 They were made guest members of the Explorers' Club and helped put on a publicity drive for recruiting for the Finnish Ambassador.
-Eskimo stood in a window at Gimhall's, Fifth Avenue, and did a Christmas broadcast.
+Eskimo stood in a window at Gimhall's, Fifth Avenue and did a Christmas broadcast.
 He gave talks about the Canadian North all over the countryside, and at Altoona, Pennsylvania, met Ruth, the girl who became his wife.

 At Altoona, Satan died of an overstrained heart.
 Ruth and Eskimo buried him under a flossy headstone and he went back to New York, sold the rest of his dogs to the Explorers' Club, and returned to Winnipeg to join the RCAF.